 It’s also worth noting that Google indexes sites and evaluates content freshness through on-page and off-page engagements.
 That’s why pages that are years old will still belong to Google’s good books if they still attract backlinks or social engagements.

-With more and more brands jumping into digital content marketing, competition over organic traffic and keyword ranking has become tighter than ever.
+With more and more brands jumping into content marketing and SEO, competition over organic traffic and keyword ranking has become tighter than ever.

 Your direct competitors may use better tools and invest more into developing relevant content that may result in you losing some traffic and keyword rankings along the way.

 Loss of Topic Interest